elribonazo/uaito/docs/@uaito.sdk.Class.BaseAgent.md

   \};
 \}\>

-A promise that resolves to the usage and response stream.
+A promise that resolves to the token usage and a stream of response messages.